 - Take Highway 2 out of Leavenworth to Cole’s Corner.

-- Turn right on Highway 209 and continue 7 miles (the distances are approximate)–when you pass the South entrance to Lake Wenatchee State Park on the left you will know you’re getting close.
+- Turn right on Highway 207 and continue about 4 miles.
+When you pass the South Entrance into Lake Wenatchee State Park on the left you will know you’re getting close.

-- Continue on Highway 209 and cross the bridge over the Wenatchee River.
+- Continue on Highway 207 another half mile and cross a bridge over the Wenatchee River.

-- At the fork in the road turn right on the Chiwawa Loop Road.
-Go approximately 1 mile to the Sno Park parking lot on the left.
+- Shortly after the bridge, there’s a fork in the road.
+Go right here on the Chiwawa Loop Road.
+Now drive approximately 1 mile to the Chiwawa Sno-Park (a parking lot) on the left.

 - The Squirrel Run and Flying Loop ski trails leave out of the parking lot.
 To access the See and Ski trail, you must exit the parking lot and cross the Chiwawa Loop Road.
 The trail begins directly across from the parking lot.